slavabzb/slava.bz/_posts/2017-12-14-managing-tree-based-data-in-sql-using-async-python.markdown

 </table>
 <br />

 Now we can see that the number of the relations and the depth are growing together.
-That's why closure table model has often been criticized.
-Obviously, in order to add an element with high depth value to the tree, we'll have to store lots of relations of the element and all its ancestors.
+This is why the closure table model has often been criticized.
+Obviously, in order to add an element with high depth value to the tree, we will have to store lots of relations of the element and all its ancestors.

-But it's not as bad as it seems.
-In a real case adding an element with a depth of 200 or 1000 may not affect the performance of a server in serious way.
-In fact, such a situation probably will never happen (except we're commenting the news about our national team losing a soccer match).
-In many cases, the time of data selection is more significant than the insertion time.
+But it is not as bad as it seems.
+In a real case adding an element with a depth of 200 or 1000 may not affect the performance of a server in a serious way.
+In fact, such a situation probably will never happen (except when we are commenting the news about our national team losing a soccer match).
+In many cases, the time of data selection is more significant then the insertion time.

 Back to our example.
 The full comment branch is looking like that.